icopy-site/awesome/docs/awesome/static-analysis.md

 - [klint](https://github.com/uswitch/klint) — A tool that listens to changes in Kubernetes resources and runs linting rules against them.
 Identify and debug erroneous objects and nudge objects in line with the policies as both change over time.
 Klint helps us encode checks and proactively alert teams when they need to take action.

+- [krane](https://github.com/appvia/krane) — Krane is a simple Kubernetes RBAC static analysis tool.
+It identifies potential security risks in K8s RBAC design and makes suggestions on how to mitigate them.
+Krane dashboard presents current RBAC security posture and lets you navigate through its definition.

 - [kube-hunter](https://aquasecurity.github.io/kube-hunter/) — Hunt for security weaknesses in Kubernetes clusters.

 - [kube-lint](https://github.com/viglesiasce/kube-lint) — A linter for Kubernetes resources with a customizable rule set.
 You define a list of rules that you would like to validate against your  resources and kube-lint will evaluate those rules against them.